 The rain finally came, pouring down our last day.
 The heat evaporated, amazing how a little cloud cover turns it frigid.
-Our shabby room with the tarp ceiling kept us so warm and dry.
-Despite its stuffiness, it made me appreciate the simple shelter it offered.
+Our concrete room with the tarp ceiling kept us so warm and dry.
+Despite its stuffiness, it made me appreciate the shelter it offered.
 Made me almost forget the huge spiders that crawled over the walls every night.

 How deeply rooted the family I stayed with was to their environment.
 How present they are forced to be through the humdrum of everyday routines.